Digital Media Analytics: Social Media Research Plans

 Analysing social media can be a complicated process.
 How do you plan your research?
 What methods can you use?

 Get answers to these questions and more with this course.
 You will learn the basics of quantitive research to analyse social media.
 You will learn how to turn word-based questions into useful data.
-You will also explore how to turn hunches into testable propositions, concepts and variables.
+As well as explore how to turn hunches into testable propositions, concepts and variables.

 What topics will you cover?